Brussels: Pronunciation

 In French, Bruxelles is pronounced /fr/ (the x is pronounced /s/ and the final s is silent) and in Dutch, Brussel is pronounced /nl/.
 Inhabitants of Brussels are known in French as Bruxellois (pronounced /fr/) and in Dutch as Brusselaars (pronounced /nl/).
-In the Brabantian dialect of Brussels (known as Brusselian, and also sometimes referred to as Marols or Marollien), they are called Brusseleers or Brusseleirs.
+In the Brabantian dialect of Brussels (known as Brusselian, and also sometimes referred to as Marollian), they are called Brusseleers or Brusseleirs.

 Originally, the written x was pronounced /ks/.
 In the Belgian French pronunciation as well as in Dutch, the k eventually disappeared, as reflected in the current Dutch spelling, whereas in the more conservative French form, the spelling remained.
 The pronunciation /ks/ in French only dates from the 18th century, but this modification did not affect the traditional Brussels usage.
 In France, the pronunciations /fr/ and /fr/ (for bruxellois) are often heard, but are rather rare in Belgium.